Duolingo vs. Rosetta Stone: Which Works Better, Gamified Learning or Natural Immersion?

-Since the lessons are structured with the core lesson and exercises, you’re looking to spend around a half hour or so on each.
-This isn’t by any means a long lesson, but for busy people who struggle to make time to study, this time investment might not be ideal.
+Since the lessons are structured around the core lesson and exercises, you’re looking to spend around a half hour or so on each.
+For busy people who struggle to make time to study, this time investment might be too much.

 Rosetta Stone also misses the mark on incorporating cultural notes in lessons.
-It’s hard getting to know and understanding a language without the context it flourishes in.
+It’s hard to get to know and understand a language without also understanding the setting it exists in.

 What Are the Costs of Using Rosetta Stone?

 You can sign up for a three-month subscription ($11.99/month for a total of $35.97) or an annual subscription ($7.99/month for a total of $143.88) with Rosetta Stone.
 This gives you access to only one language.

 If you want lifetime access to all the languages, you can usually pay a flat rate of $299.
 (All these prices are as of November 2022).

 Rosetta Stone occasionally has sales so it’s possible you can get it even cheaper.

 There’s a three-day free trial with a 30-day money-back guarantee.

 Also, note that live coaching sessions are an additional cost, around $14 to $19 per session.

 With lessons based on native speaker audio and visual cues, Rosetta Stone caters heavily to auditory and visual learners.